America's HeartlandAmerica's Heartland

 E18

-418There’s a wild west story of cattle and exotic antelope on an historic New Mexico ranch—complete with buckboards, covered wagons, forts, and cowboys and Indians.
-Urban agriculture is alive and well in NYC.
-Visit the annual Antique Farm Expo in Washington—farms take pride in their antique equipment.
-A Japanese-American farm family is growing the sweet produce in Oregon!
+418Cattle and exotic antelope on an historic New Mexico ranch.
+Urban agriculture in NYC.
+The Antique Farm Expo in Washington-farms take pride in their antique equipment.
+A Japanese-American farm family is growing the sweet produce in Oregon.

 • 419